 Integrated Sciences 3 (IS-3)

 The Endocrine, Reproductive, and Renal Systems course is an integrated overview of major diseases of the endocrine, reproductive, and renal systems.
 This course begins the second year by integrating the normal structure and function of these systems with the disease processes that arise from them.
-In addition to developing an understanding of the normal functions of these body systems, the course will enable students to integrate basic science and clinical concepts related to these systems, with an emphasis on the pathology, pathophysiology, diagnosis, pharmacotherapy, and management of patients.
+In addition to developing an understanding of the normal functions of these body systems, the course will enable students to integrate basic science and clinical concepts related to these systems, with an emphasis on the pathology, pathophysiology, histology, diagnosis, pharmacotherapy, and management of patients.
 A case-based clinical problem-solving approach will be used to facilitate the integration of foundational and clinical knowledge and promote the development of clinical reasoning.

 Students will learn how to address sensitive topics related to reproductive health and utilize motivational interviewing approaches to help patients adopt health-promoting changes.
 Physical exam skills will be reinforced through deliberate practice of the previously covered systems exams and expanded with the addition of the genitourinary clinical examinations.
 Students will also engage with health system sciences topics through the domains of systems thinking, social determinants of health and prevention, and value-based care.
 Multidisciplinary discussions will afford students the opportunity to apply the principles of medical ethics to situations commonly encountered in the care of patients with problems or conditions of the endocrine, reproductive, and renal systems.